 There are two sharpeners as well as two erasers included in the set as well.
-And all of these combined results in a seventeen part pencil box set.
-Overall, the set is one of the best beginner pencil sets you’ll find in the market, especially on a small budget.
+And all of these combined results in a seventeen-part pencil box set.
+Overall, the set is one of the best sketch pencil set for beginners you’ll find in the market, especially on a small budget.

-2. Staedtler Lumograph Graphite Drawing and Sketching Pencils 100G6
+2. Staedtler Lumograph Graphite Sketching and Drawing Pencils 100G6

 Even in the soft leads, the clay mixtures are prepared in a way that allows them to maintain softness while keeping their shapes durable enough.
 The set comes in a nice tin box to store and carry the pencils safely.
 All in all, the set isn’t totally complete since it has no erasers or sharpeners.
 However, the pencils are very good.